-Costs associated with idle capacity at the Company's manufacturing facility are charged to cost of sales as incurred.
+Costs associated with idle capacity at the Company's manufacturing

 ENZON, INC. AND SUBSIDIARIES Notes to Consolidated Financial Statements, Continued

 Patents

 The Company has licensed, and been issued, a number of patents in the United States and other countries and has other patent applications pending to protect its proprietary technology.
 Although the Company believes that its patents provide adequate protection for the conduct of its business, there can be no assurance that such patents will be of substantial protection or commercial benefit to the Company, will afford the Company adequate protection from competing products, or will not be challenged or declared invalid, or that additional United States patents or foreign patent equivalents will be issued to the Company.
 The degree of patent protection to be afforded to biotechnological inventions is uncertain, and the Company's products are subject to this uncertainty.